mangostwo/database/World/Updates/Rel21/readme.txt

 If your database is a version prior to:

-Rel21_12_055_NPC_1434_position_fix
+Rel21_13_003_Update_barrel_locations.sql

-You need to run the appriopriate updates in the zip file  in folder:
+You need to run the appriopriate updates in the zip file in the folder:

 Rel20_to_BaseRel21_Updates